bearauth-com/.github/profile/README.md

 - Basic Auth
 - Bearer tokens (JWT)

+(Coming Soon) Templates for standalone deployment to the following cloud providers:

+- AWS
+- Azure

 Consultation is also available if you want a custom solution hand crafted for your needs.

 ## How is BearAuth different?